The Best Paintball Pistols: Top 8 Models Reviewed

 Best .50 Caliber Paintball Pistol

-GI Sportz Menace .50 Cal Paintball Pistol
+Menace 50cal Paintball Pistol

 Feature Highlights